 Where possible, provide your client opportunities to solve problems on their own.
 This can save them time by getting them back in action quickly and avoids a support call or email chain.
 Create a solid FAQ (draw on two sources for these: your most commonly asked questions and what you wish you could tell your clients).
 Make sure your user interfaces are as user-friendly as possible.
 Automate data enquiries like password reset or license key access.
 Streamlining and automating common requests will save both time for both parties.

 Create a document library

-This idea is in line with the drive to create self-sufficiency with your clients.
-When you create a guidance document for a package or program, or you write up helpful information that isn’t security-sensitive, upload it to a publicly accessible source.
+This idea is in line with the drive to make your clients self-sufficient.
+When you create a guidance documentation for a package or program, or you write up helpful information that isn’t security-sensitive, upload it to a publicly accessible source.
 When you next answer a query, include a link to the supporting documents or information.
 Once clients are aware that a collection of documents exists they may seek the answers there next time before contacting you.

 Look for the best in people

 It can be frustrating to deal with customer support queries.
 It might feel like clients purposefully call you when you are at your busiest or arrange to have three people call with the same question in a morning.
 Excellent customer service stems from understanding that enquiries, challenges, misunderstandings and mistakes are very rarely a personal attack or commentary on you or your work.
 No matter how frustrated you are, give your very kindest and most attentive responses to every single client.
 It may be the only interaction they ever have with your brand.

 Make sure your support email address and phone number are clearly available on your website and list the hours that they are attended.
 If you have developed software, you can insert a native contact form, that will automatically generate a small report for you that includes contextual data like OS, license information and the version of the software they’re using.
 Extra insight can be gained without any additional time spent on questioning.